Shadow Branch Pattern

 These elements help structure thinking and reduce cognitive load during development.
 However, they do not always belong in the shared codebase.

 Teams often prefer to keep repository history clean and focused on the final implementation.
-This creates friction between individual development practices and team repository conventions.
+This can create friction between:

 The Shadow Branch Pattern resolves this tension by separating the thinking layer from the published layer.